ipratikk/-Javax.Swing-Hostel-Information-System/README.md

 The product is viable for every organization irrespective of its size or structure.
 This application helps in cutting down the efforts to maintain ledgers or books and therefore reducing the cost of manpower and stationery.
 The only requirements are:-

-1. 1)A Java compatible OS
+   1. A Java compatible OS
-2. 2)Local MySQL server
+   2. Local MySQL server
-3. 3)Basic hardware requirements needed to run any computer
+   3. Basic hardware requirements needed to run any computer
-4. 4)JRE Version 1.8+
+   4. JRE Version 1.8+
-5. 5)JDK Version 7+
+   5. JDK Version 7+